-The web host you install OIO on must be compatible with php 4.3 or above, and MySQL 4.1 or above.
-Any good web host will now offer at least php 5 and MySQL 5.
-If you are installing as a Wordpress plugin, your server will already meet both these conditions.
+The web host you install OIO on must be compatible with php 5.2 or above, and MySQL 5.0 or above.

 You will also need access to the web host server via FTP, no matter whether you choose to install the script manually or using our web installer.

 Please ensure that your Wordpress theme contains the "wp_head" and "wp_footer" template hooks (required to use OIO with Wordpress).
 Click here to check them now.

 Nearly all Wordpress themes already contain these hooks, but if not, you can easily add them yourself using the link above.

 FTP stands for "file transfer protocol", and is a method of sending files to and from a web server.
 Exactly where to find your FTP details will vary, depending on the host itself.
 However these details should always be available through the hosting "control panel".

 Once logged in to the control panel, search for an "FTP" category or section.
 A default account may already have been created for you, but you can usually create as many accounts as you like.